ansys/pystk/doc/source/api/ansys/stk/core/vgt/ICalculationToolParameterSetOrbit.rst

             :widths: auto

             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.orbiting_point`
+              - Get the point for which orbital parameters are computed.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.reference_system`
+              - Get the reference system in which orbital parameters are computed.
+Only used if the option to specify reference system is selected.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.gravitational_parameter`
+              - Get the gravitational parameter for the mass relative to which orbital parameters are computed.
+Only used if the option to specify gravitational parameter is selected.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.central_body`
+              - Get the central body relative to which orbital parameters are computed.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.use_central_body_gravitational_parameter`
+              - Get the option that determines whether to specify the gravitational parameter value or to inherit it from the central body.
             * - :py:attr:`~ansys.stk.core.vgt.ICalculationToolParameterSetOrbit.use_central_body_inertial`
+              - Get the option that determines whether to specify the reference coordinate system or to the inherit inertial reference system from the central body.

 Import detail